Buffalo Central Terminal: Central Terminal Restoration Corp. (1997–present)

-In the 1990s, the CTRC received money to restore and relight the exterior tower clocks located on the tenth floor, relighting them on October 1, 1999.
+Scott Field of the Preservation Coalition of Erie County bought the building in August 1997 for the purchase price of $1 and assumption of approximately $70,000 in back taxes.
+Shortly afterward, the Central Terminal Restoration Corporation (CTRC), a non-profit dedicated to restoring the Central Terminal, was formed.
+The CTRC currently owns the Main Terminal Building and the Mail & Baggage Building.
+The CTRC received money to restore and relight the exterior tower clocks located on the tenth floor, relighting them on October 1, 1999.
 Also in 1999, a state grant for $1 million was obtained to begin the process of sealing and protecting the complex.
 The top of the building was re-lit starting on May 11, 2001.

+The abandoned building was occasionally used for events.
 In 2003, the building was re-opened for public tours.
 The clock in the center of the concourse, sold by earlier owners, was located in Chicago in 2003.
 In late 2004, the clock was purchased for $25,000 through fundraising organized by WBEN and a donation from M&T Bank.
 The clock was on display in the Terminal during the 2005 event season.
 In the fall of 2005, it was relocated to the lobby of M&T Center in downtown Buffalo, where it remained until spring of 2009.
 The clock was then moved back to its original location in the Terminal concourse where it will sit permanently on public display.

 In 2004 the Terminal hosted a temporary art installation by controversial artist Spencer Tunick.

 In 2016, Toronto-based developer Harry Stinson was named by the CTRC as the designated developer for Buffalo's Central Terminal to re-develop the Terminal complex.
 Stinson's proposal included turning the Terminal into a mixed use facility and also included building townhouses in the surrounding neighborhood to create a village like atmosphere with proceeds being invested into terminal restoration.
 The proposal also offered the possibility of restoring rail service to the terminal.

 On May 5, 2017, after numerous delays, the CTRC cut ties with Stinson in favor of working with the Urban Land Institute on a new redevelopment plan.

-In October, 2017 the World Monuments Fund selected Central Terminal as part of its 2018 World Monument Watch List: one of two selections from the United States and one of 25 selections total.
+In October 2017 the World Monuments Fund selected Central Terminal as part of its 2018 World Monument Watch List: one of two selections from the United States and one of 25 selections total.
 In 2018, two hundred solar panels were installed at the terminal, restoring commercial-grade electricity to the facility.

-In 2019 the CTRC becomes a part of the East Side Avenues, an initiative born out of the Buffalo Billion catalytic investment.
+In 2019, the State of New York launched the East Side Avenues initiative to spur economic development on Buffalo's East Side to repair decades of urban renewal policies that led to poverty and decline.
+This influx of support enabled the organization to hire staff and develop the 2021 Master Plan, a vision for the future of the building.
+Meanwhile, the CTRC became part of the East Side Avenues, an initiative born out of the Buffalo Billion catalytic investment.